vicvaleeva/assembly-simulation/README.md

-# Simulation of the model in my proposal to reforming the assembly line at ICL Techno LLC
+# Simulation of the model in my proposal to reforming the assembly line

 To compile and run the simulation, go to simulation (`cd simulation`) and run simulate (`bash simulate`)